worldwide-asset-exchange/docs/docs/en/operate/atomic-assets/optimise-restore-wax-atomic-api-node.md

 This guide will discuss restoring the postgres database from a pre existing node’s backup as well as how to optimise postgres memory management.

+_This article has been updated to reflect the current Atomic API Node deployment in March 2025._

 # Optimise & Restore a WAX Atomic API Node

 ## **postgres optimised configuration**